 When should I apply to the BBA program?

 Full-time and part-time applications are treated separately.
-Part-time applications are accepted year-round, and accepted students may take the next available course.
+Part-time applications are accepted year-round, and accepted students may take the next available courses.
 See our Entrance Requirements page for the details and criteria.

 Applicants who meet the minimum requirements are ranked.
 Acceptance or conditional acceptance is based on the ranking and available seats.